martinshao/Road-to-FullStack/javascript/articles/js-variable-type.md

 !0 === true // 0 got converted to boolean
 if ("hello") {} // runs, "hello" got converted to boolean. new Array(3) === ",,"; // Return true.
 The array is converted to string - Array.toString();

+!"0" === false // "0" got converted to true, then reversed.
+!"false" === false // "false" converted to true, then reversed.
 ```

 ### 假值